Motor Oil Disposal

 Additional Non-County Locations

-The following auto part stores will accept used motor oil.
+The following auto parts stores will accept used motor oil.
 The limit is 5 gallons each oil change for Walton County residents.

 - O’Reilly Auto Parts – DeFuniak Springs